 5 Awesome Scholarship Essays That Worked

 When it comes to paying for college, scholarships are the best form of financial aid since they offer students free money that never needs to be repaid.
 But let’s face it: completing scholarship applications, especially the essays, can feel overwhelming.
 Not to mention, the essay is arguably the most important part of the application and should take up the majority of your time.
+It helps to have scholarship essay examples to start somewhere.

 Not only is it your chance to let your personality and life experiences shine through, but it’s the one part of the application that gives you the opportunity to stand out from other applicants.
 For more information on writing a killer scholarship essay, check out our list of helpful tips.